LizardByte-research/Maxximizer-Sunshine/README.md

 Make sure the .exe is named; MoonlightPinVerification.exe .

 All apps (including the control panel) MUST have ADMINISTRATOR rights to run correctly!

+Security Note;

+The pin verfification system passes the pin through to the webserver in order to submit the pin.

+This could be a security risk if the webserver is NOT blocked by your windows firewall.

+Please ensure that only the local host can access the webserver.